-Recent Elections: Observers considered the 2016 general election free and fair.
+Recent Elections: The Electoral Act 2019 was tested in a by-election that took place in March.
+The Electoral Commissioner issued public notices regarding legal actions that are to be brought against those who did not register or did not vote.
+Observers considered the 2016 general election free and fair.
 The Human Rights Protection Party retained government control for a seventh consecutive term, winning 47 of 50 seats.
 The Tautua Samoa Party controlled three seats, not enough to form an official opposition.
-Following the election, plaintiffs filed six electoral petitions with the Supreme Court on grounds including cash and non-cash bribery, during the campaign.
+Following the election, plaintiffs filed six electoral petitions with the Supreme Court on grounds including cash and noncash bribery, during the campaign.
 Of the six, five were withdrawn and the court dismissed one for lack of evidence.
 Bribery, village pressure, and the threat of countersuits were reportedly cited as reasons for petition withdrawals.

-Political Parties and Political Participation: The constitution gives all citizens older than age 21 the right to vote; however, only persons with a matai title, the

-17,000 chiefly leaders of extended families, may run for parliament or serve on village councils.
-Matai were appointed, not elected, to the councils.
+Political Parties and Political Participation: The constitution gives all citizens older than age 21 the right to vote; however, only persons with a matai title, the 17,000 chiefly leaders of extended families, may run for parliament or serve on village councils.
+Matai are appointed, not elected, to the councils.